-Add two things to your health regimen that boost your immune system: 1) deliberate cold exposure, and 2) Vitamin D.
+Add two things to your health regimen that boost your immune system: 1) cold plunge therapy, 2) Vitamin D.

 Everyone knows that winter is "flu season," and most people think it's because the outdoor temperatures get cold.